 The plan will be administered by the Committee.
-The Committee will have the authority to designate participants; determine the type or types of awards to be granted to each participant and the number, terms and conditions thereof; establish, adopt or revise any rules and regulations as it may deem advisable to administer the plan; and make all other decisions and determinations that may be required under the plan.
-The Board of Directors may at any time administer the plan.
-If it does so, it will have all the powers of the Committee under the plan.
+The Committee will have the authority to grant awards; designate participants; determine the type or types of awards to be granted to each participant and the number, terms and conditions thereof; establish, adopt or revise any rules and regulations as it may deem advisable to administer the 2004 Plan; and make all other decisions and determinations that may be required under the 2004 Plan.
+The Board of Directors may at any time administer the 2004 Plan.
+If it does so, it will have all the powers of the Committee under the 2004 Plan.